U.S. hiring accelerates; annual wage growth strongest since 2009

 Economists polled by Reuters had forecast nonfarm payrolls rising by 180,000 jobs last month and the unemployment rate unchanged at 4.1 percent.
 January’s jobs gains were above the monthly average of 192,000 over the past three months.

-Wage growth last month was likely supported by increases in the minimum wage which came into effect in 18 states in January.
-They probably also got a lift from the tax cut.
+Wage growth last month came as increases in the minimum wage came into effect in 18 states in January.
+Wages probably also got a lift from the tax cut.
 Companies like Starbucks Corp and FedEx Corp have said they will use some of the savings from lower taxes to boost wages for workers.

 Further gains are expected in February when Walmart raises entry-level wages for hourly employees at its U.S. stores.
 Annual wage growth is now close to the 3 percent that economists say is needed to push inflation towards the Fed’s 2 percent target.